blualg/m-ovito/doc/manual/advanced_topics/remote_rendering.rst

 To prepare remote rendering follow these steps from your local OVITO Pro
 instance:

 #.
-Configure your viewports and render settings as you would for rendering an
+Configure your viewports and :ref:`render settings <core.render_settings>` as
-   image or video on your local computer.
+   you would for rendering an image or video on your local computer.
 Adjust settings such as resolution, animation range, and render engine as needed.
-Notably, you do not need to specify the "render output" file path, as this will be handled automatically.
+   Notably, you do not need to specify the :guilabel:`render output` file path, as this will be handled automatically.

 #.
-Click on "File" -> "Render on Remote Computer..." to open the "Remote Render
+Click on :guilabel:`File` -> :guilabel:`Render on Remote Computer...` to
-   Settings" dialog window.
-In this dialog, you will find a table listing all the file paths used in the current OVITO scene ("Current path" in the left column).
+   open the *Remote Render Settings* dialog window.
+In this dialog, you will find a table listing all the file paths used in the current OVITO scene (*Current path* in the left column).
 Paths starting with `sftp://` are loaded from a remote server, other parths point to local files.
-For each "Current path," you can either enter a new "Remote target path" or check the "Bundle data" checkbox.
+For each *Current path*, you can either enter a new *Remote target path* or check the *Bundle data* checkbox.

    - Remapping paths from a *current* to *remote target path* is useful when the data currently used in the OVITO scene is also available on the remote computer.
-For example, if the structures displayed in OVITO are loaded from "/User/daniel/data" and stored on the remote server under "/scratch/daniel/simulation_data," you can remap these paths accordingly.
+For example, if the structures displayed in OVITO are loaded from `/User/daniel/data` and stored on the remote server under `/scratch/daniel/simulation_data`, you can remap these paths accordingly.

-   - Alternatively, you can toggle "Bundle data".
+   - Alternatively, you can toggle *Bundle data*.
 In this case, OVITO Pro will collect all data used in the scene form this source directory and copy it into the bundle directory.
-In this case, "Remote target path" will be managed automatically.
-When you decide to pack remote (`sftp://`) files, they will be downloaded once you click "Export".
+In this case, *Remote target path* will be managed automatically.
+When you decide to pack remote (`sftp://`) files, they will be downloaded once you click :guilabel:`Export`.
 This might take a substantial amount of time, depending on file sizes and network speed.

 #.
 Additionally, you can configure the number of cores per render task (i.e. per
-   worker) using the "Cores per task" option.
+   worker) using the *Cores per task* option.
 A value of 0 will utilize all available cores on a node.
-For instance, on a compute node containing 96 cores, setting "Cores per task" to 8 means that each node will spawn 12 workers, rendering 12 images concurrently.
-A "Cores per task" of 0 on the other hand will spawn 1 worker running on 96 cores.
+For instance, on a compute node containing 96 cores, setting *Cores per task* to 8 means that each node will spawn 12 workers, rendering 12 images concurrently.
+A *Cores per task* of 0 on the other hand will spawn 1 worker running on 96 cores.

 #.
-Finally, use the "Choose..." button to open the file explorer and select a
+Finally, use the :guilabel:`Choose...` button to open the file explorer and select a
    directory for saving the bundle.
 Please note that this directory must be empty; otherwise, an error message will be displayed.

 #.
-If you click "Close" all your settings in the Remote Rendering
+If you click :guilabel:`Close` all your settings in the Remote Rendering
    Settings dialog will be saved and the dialog window is closed.
 This can be used to save your configuration into the OVITO state file.
-Clicking "Export" will start the bundling process.
+Clicking :guilabel:`Export` will start the bundling process.

 Transferring the Bundle Directory
 ---------------------------------